 Don‘t try to change anything during your trial period – just observe and do what you are supposed to do.

-And, never voice any negative thoughts about or towards anybody in or around your orchestra during your trail period ... even when you're tempted to do so by yours colleagues''
+And, never voice any negative thoughts about or towards anybody in or around your orchestra during your trial period ... even when you're tempted to do so by your colleagues

 Implementing it is quite another story ...

-A lack of intensity and focus transmits all over the orchestra and the audience picks up on it too ...
+A lack of intensity and focus transmit all over the orchestra and the audience picks up on it too ...

 In the orchestra world at this level, it really is rare when someone can blend into the woodwork yet get away with it